Cheese Cat Treats – Easy, Fun, and Irresistible!

 • Oats = Good for digestion and help with hairballs.

-💡 Reminder: Cats are obligate carnivores, so dairy should always be an occasional treat – not a diet staple!
+Reminder: Cats are obligate carnivores, so dairy should always be an occasional treat – not a diet staple!
+While dairy should be limited, cheese cat treats like these offer a small protein and calcium boost when given occasionally.

 Shallow Elevated Plates

 Yes, whisker fatigue is a thing!
-Deep bowls can overstimulate your cat’s sensitive whiskers, making mealtime uncomfortable.
+Deep bowls can overstimulate your cat’s whiskers and make eating uncomfortable.
+Switching to a shallow, wide plate can instantly reduce stress – especially for sensitive or older cats.

-These snack balls should be given occasionally, not as a full meal.
+These cheese cat treats should be given occasionally, not as a full meal.
 Cats require balanced nutrition, and treats should never exceed 10% of their daily calorie intake.

-For a small cat (5-7 lbs) → 1 snack ball per day is enough.
+• For a small cat (5-7 lbs) → 1 cheese cat treat ball per day is enough.

 Join the Homemade Cat Food Movement